nikhilmufc7/Campy/README.md

 ```

 ```
-Back to our the original tab
+Back to our original tab

 npm start or node app.js
 ```

-### Technologies and Packages used used
+### Technologies and Packages used
 * Node
 * MongoDB
 * Express